Men & Baby Blues

 The dad may experience anger–even with the baby–as well as inability to sleep, disruption in eating patterns, lack of bonding with the baby and inability to focus.

-Joining a parenting group, getting into marriage therapy, asking family members for help, talking with other new dads and focusing on what they can do with their babies can help men adjust to fatherhood if they’re experiencing a mild case of “baby blues” and not depression.
+Joining a parenting group, asking family members for help, talking with other new dads and focusing on what they can do with their babies can help men adjust to fatherhood if they’re experiencing a mild case of “baby blues” and not depression.

 “If the way that someone is dealing with it is unhealthy, they should seek therapy,” Sanfillipo said.